Emelatte/Big-Ideas-Final-Project/README.md

-This project measures which neighborhood in Pittsburgh is the best based on the overall housing value, quanitity of trees, and amount of trashed dumped illegally, determining which neighborhood is the best to live in overall.
+This project measures which neighborhood in Pittsburgh is the best based on the overall housing value, quanitity of trees, and amount of trashed dumped illegally, overall determining which neighborhood is the best to live in.